domagojk/scalable-arhitecture/README.md

 This output is sometimes a JSX formatted view, action stream, state stream etc.

 Recycle component doesn't render anything.
-Driver is doing that (in this case: "React driver").
+This is all done by a driver (in this case: "React driver").

 Since isolated, a component is unaware how we are using its output, which means, we can use it for calculating app state.